What are the major options offered by the Biology Department?

 Please visit the faculty links to learn more about each faculty member's specialization and the unique research areas they represent.
-Note on these pages, some faculty will not accept/consider students until the student has completed one or more courses has been completed.
+Note on these pages, some faculty will not accept/consider students until the student has successfully completed one or more courses related to the research students would be conducting.
 Some faculty may require a minimum/week time commitment in the lab as well.
 These positions are usually unpaid, volunteer positions.
 Please contact faculty members directly.

 Does the Department of Biology offer a graduate degree?

-The Department of Biology offers a program leading to the degree of Master of Sciences (MSc) with options in Molecular & Cellular Biology, Exercise Science, and Ecology & Evolution.
+The Department of Biology offers a program leading to the degree of Master of Sciences (MSc) with options in Molecular & Cellular Biology and Ecology & Evolution.
 Graduate students pursue coursework in biology and one other science discipline (e.g., physics, chemistry, mathematics), providing students with a diverse curriculum and an understanding of how various science disciplines relate to each other.